P1sec/pycrate/README.md

 * *TS24301_EMM*: structures for the EPS mobility management messages from TS 24.301
 * *TS24301_ESM*: structures for the EPS mobility management messages from TS 24.301
 * *TS24301_IE*: structures for many information elements from TS 24.301
+* *TS44018_GTTP*: structure for the single GSM GTTP message from TS 44.018
+* *TS44018_IE*: structures for many information elements from TS 44.018
+* *TS44018_RR*: structures for the GSM and GPRS radio ressources messages from TS 44.018

 pycrate_corenet
 ---------------

-This subdirectory implements a signaling server that supports an Iuh interface (including HNBAP and RUA/RANAP) for interfacing with 3G femtocells, and just enough of IuCS and IuPS stacks to support the attachment and mobility of mobiles connecting through the femtocells.
+This subdirectory implements a signaling server that supports IuCS and IuPS over Iuh interfaces (including HNBAP and RUA/RANAP) for interfacing with 3G femtocells and S1 interfaces (including S1AP) for interfacing with LTE eNodeBs.
+It handles many procedures to drive femtocells, eNodeBs and mobile terminals connecting through them.
+In terms of services, it mostly support short messages and data connectivity.
+It does not handle call services, neither active mobility procedures (handovers).

+It can be easily (common, running a mobile core network is not *that* easy) configured and used thanks to the [corenet](https://github.com/mitshell/corenet/) project, also open-source.

 Usage